CLARIAH/geoconnect/README.md

-# geoconnectables: tools from four international networks in one pipeline.
+# geoconnectables or mapping the priests: tools from four international networks in one pipeline.

 In this data story, we are going to show how you can combine tools from *four different international networks* into a single *pipeline to visualize* data from a CSV onto a map image, whilst offering it as Linked Open Data.